MtnBiker/historical-streets-la/README.md

 - [Beta deployment](https://stark-cove-20051.herokuapp.com/). √

-- Now that it's deployed, some issues need to be addressed.
+- Now that it's deployed, some issues need to be addressed before opening it up.
     * Selecting and changing overlays is buggy.
 Doesn't seem to cause any loss of data, just annoying.
     * If zoomed in beyond what's available, no indication of what's going on.
     * Implement JSON storage of extent.
 It's currently a LINESTRING array stored as a string which is a bit flaky.
 JSON seems most portable between Postgres and JavaScript.
 Rails and Postgres have :line_string, but JavaScript not so much.
-    * Button text formatting
-    * Can localhost and Heroku databases be synced?
-Nice if I could work on localhost.
-    - Add city, so cities beyond the boundaries of the City of Los Angeles can be included.
-No rules, but keeping it within the county makes some sense.

 ### Bigger plans
 - An overview map showing all the changed streets.